Confidently Finish Your Mixes and Proudly Release Your Records. Subscribe For Free VIP Tips.

 DOWNLOAD YOUR FREE GUIDE: EVERYTHING YOU NEED TO KNOW ABOUT MIXING DRUMS AND BEATS

 Mixing drums starts with the foundation.
-The kick drum.
+The kick drum sound.

-The kick drum sound, along with the snare, will be the defining factors of your drum sound.
-If the kick drum sounds bad, the foundation of the song will lose its footing.
+The kick drum sound and the snare will be the defining factors of your drum sound.
+If the kick drum sounds bad, the song’s foundation will lose its footing.

-The kick drum needs to be tight and punchy, with enough low-end to fill up the bass range and enough mids to cut through the mix.
+The kick drum must be tight and punchy, with enough low-end to fill up the bass range and enough mids to cut through the mix.

-EQ is one of the most important tools you can use to get a better kick drum sound, but where do you start?
-The frequency range is so big, and to a beginner it might be hard to figure out which frequencies are better than others.
+EQ is one of the most important tools you can use to get a better kick, but where do you start?
+The frequency range is so big, and to a beginner, it might be hard to figure out which frequencies are better than others.

 You’re in luck.